Cost of Living by State (Updated 2024)

 We are reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.

 Did you recently receive a promotion, get married, have kids or experience a similar life-altering change?
 Then big things are coming your way — one of which may include relocating.
-If you’re planning on moving, you’ll want to consider cost of living by state.
+If you’re planning on moving, you’ll want to consider the cost of living by state.

 Regardless of your reasons for wanting to move, you’re probably wondering where you should relocate to.
 If you don’t have a specific area or city in mind, finding a new place to call home can be intimidating, to say the least.
 However, figuring out the cost of living by state can help you make the best decision for you and your finances.